chizzletaz/MilestoneProject4/README.md

         - Add these to requirements.
         `pip3 freeze > requirements.txt`
         - Add storages to INSTALLED APPS in `settings.py`.
-        - Add the following settings to `settings.py` to tell Django which bucket it should be communicating with, where to find static and media files and which url's to use.
+        - Add the following settings to `settings.py` , where to find static and media files and which url's to use.
         ```
         if 'USE_AWS' in os.environ:
+            # Cache control
+            AWS_S3_OBJECT_PARAMETERS = {
+                'Expires': 'Thu, 31 Dec 2099 20:00:00 GMT',
+                'CacheControl': 'max-age=94608000',
+            }

             # Bucket Config
             AWS_STORAGE_BUCKET_NAME = '<bucket name>'
             AWS_S3_REGION_NAME = '<bucket region>'